Adani group exploring investment in Sri Lanka's renewable energy sector: Official | Headlines

 The Adani group, which recently sealed a deal with Sri Lanka to develop and run the strategic Colombo Port's Western Container Terminal, is also exploring the possibility of investing in the island nation's energy and wind sector, a senior official from the state-owned Ceylon Electricity Board (CEB) said on Tuesday.

-The comments came a day after Adani Group chairman Gautam Adani called on Sri Lankan President Gotabaya Rajapaksa here, weeks after his company inked a deal with the state-owned Sri Lanka Ports Authority (SLPA) to develop and run the strategic Colombo Port's Western Container Terminal (WCT).
+The comments came a day after Adani Group chairman Gautam Adani called on Sri Lankan President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa here, weeks after his company inked a deal with the state-owned Sri Lanka Ports Authority (SLPA) to develop and run the strategic Colombo Port's Western Container Terminal (WCT).

-Adani, who is in the island nation on a private visit, called on President Rajapaksa, sources said, without disclosing the details of the meeting.
+''Privileged to meet President @GotabayaR and PM @PresRajapaksa.
+In addition to developing Colombo Port's Western Container Terminal, the Adani Group will explore other infrastructure partnerships,'' Adani tweeted.

+''India's strong bonds with Sri Lanka are anchored to centuries' old historic ties,'' Adani wrote on Twitter while sharing pictures of his two meetings here.

-''The Adani group has yesterday explored the possibility of investing in Sri Lanka's wind and renewable energy sector,'' Nalinda Ilangakoon, the Vice Chairman of CEB, said while speaking to reporters here.
+Earlier, Nalinda Ilangakoon, the Vice Chairman of CEB, said while speaking to reporters, said the Adani group has explored the possibility of investing in Sri Lanka's wind and renewable energy sector.

 Ilangakoon said senior officials from the Adani group had visited the north eastern district of Mannar on Monday to inspect the wind power farm there.